zconnelly13/Phone_Controller/README.md

 Phone_Controller
 ================

-Use your phone to control games on your computer!
+Use your phone to control browser-based html5 games!